Students

 Aviel Martinez-Mason

-Aviel Martinez-Mason is a second-year undergraduate bassoon performance major from Tempe, Arizona.
+Aviel Martinez-Mason is a third-year undergraduate bassoon performance major from Tempe, Arizona.
 He graduated from Marcos de Niza High School’s Fine Arts Academy in May of 2022.
-Martinez has participated in 4 regional ensembles and one All-State ensemble.
+At ASU, he has performed with the Sun Devil Marching Band, the ASU Wind Symphony, and the ASU Philharmonia.
+During the 2024 school year, Aviel is performing with ASU Wind Ensemble and Symphony Orchestra.

-Nicholas Muir
+Nich Muir

 Siraj Soliman